asmcup/runtime/SPEC.md

 popf batteryLevel
 ```

-The float on the stack will be between `0.0` and `1.0` describing how much
+The float on the stack will scale between `0.0` (completely empty) and `1.0`
-battery is remaining.
+(starting amount) to indicate the amount of battery remaining.

 ### Laser

 Robots get a laser beam which can damage some obstacles and other robots in
 combat.
 Currently a laser can break rocks which may be blocking doors.
 Having
 the laser on costs up to `256` battery per game frame, less if the laser is
-not fully powered or hits something early.
+not fully powered (which results in reduced range) or hits something early.

 ```
 ; Full power laser